circleci/circleci-docs/jekyll/_cci2/webhooks.md

 CircleCI webhooks.
 The schema of these webhook events will share often share data with other webhooks - we refer to these as common maps of data as "sub-entities".
-For example, when you receive an event payload for the `job-completed` webhook, it will contains maps of data for your a *project, organization, workflow and pipeline*.
+For example, when you receive an event payload for the `job-completed` webhook, it will contains maps of data for your *project, organization, job, workflow and pipeline*.

 Let's look at some of the common sub-entities that will appear across various webhooks: